HumanSignal/label-studio/docs/source/guide/storage.md

 Set up an IAM role in Amazon AWS to use with Label Studio.

 1. In the Label Studio UI, open the **Organization** page to get a `External ID` to use for the IAM role creation on Amazon AWS.
 You must be an administrator to view the Organization page.
-2. Follow the [Amazon AWS documentation to create an IAM role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-user.html) in your AWS account. <br/> Make sure to require an external ID and do not require multi-factor authentication when you set up the role.
+2. Follow the [Amazon AWS documentation to create an IAM role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-user.html) in your AWS account. <br/> Make sure to require an external ID and do not require multifactor authentication when you set up the role.
 Select an existing permissions' policy, or create one that allows programmatic access to the bucket.
 3. Create a trust policy using the external ID.
 Use the following example:
 ```json
 {